BenjaminKim/dokanx/README.md

 ## Driver Installation
 Did you build the driver well?
 Then you can *install* and *start* the driver easily by [OSR driver loader](http://www.osronline.com/article.cfm?article=157)
 If you want to check whether dokanx.sys installed successfully, you can check it from registry path `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services`.
 There should be the `dokanx` key.

+## Mount your filesystem.
+Not written yet.

+## Test your filesystem.
+Not written yet.